UWHustle/acehash/README.md

   -DCMAKE_CXX_FLAGS="-march=native"
 ```

 Finally, run the desired benchmark executables in the `bench` subdirectory.
 Each executable writes its results to a CSV file.
+You can then use the notebook `analysis.ipynb` in the subdirectory `bench/results` to produce the plots.